TheMaster1127/HTVM/README.md

 **C++, Python, JavaScript, Go, Lua, C#, Java, Kotlin, Ruby, Nim, AutoHotKey, Swift, Dart, TypeScript, and Groovy.**

-HTVM fundamentally changes the programming experience with groundbreaking features:

-- **Total Syntax Customization**: Define your own keywords, operators, block structures, comments, and more, without the limitations of traditional languages.
-Build a language that feels intuitive *to you*.
-- **Multi-Target Code Generation**: Write your logic once in your custom HTVM language and generate native code for multiple platforms or environments simultaneously.
-- **Simplified Dependency Management**: Leverage a rich set of built-in functions.
-HTVM automatically handles adding necessary library includes/imports in the *generated* code, reducing boilerplate in your HTVM source.
-- **OSP (Ordinal Struct Programming)**: Utilize HTVM's built-in methodology for organizing code with hierarchical namespaces and explicit `struct` data containers.
-[See OSP Docs](#https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#osp-ordinal-struct-programming)
-- **Programming Blocks**: Seamlessly embed native code for any target language directly within your HTVM files for tasks requiring specific platform features or libraries.
-[See Programming Blocks Docs](#https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#programming-blocks)
-- **HTVM IDE**: Develop efficiently with a dedicated IDE featuring custom syntax highlighting (based on *your* rules), code completion, file management, and execution capabilities (JS execution directly, others via generated code).

 HTVM aims to make programming faster, more accessible, more personalized, and ultimately, more powerful by putting you in control of the language itself.

 ---